Skip to main content

 UpdatedTagsExample.png

-NOTE: If you want to use more than 10 tags, you can create and map as many additional tag fields as you need using the following procedure.
+To use more than 10 tags, you can create and map as many additional tag fields as you need using the following procedure.

 1. Click Add a mapping.